Everest Base Camp Trek By Road

 Part of the Everest Base Camp Trek by road is culture.
 The Sherpa people observe significant Buddhist events, including Mani Rimdu and Dumje.
 The latter usually occur in monasteries such as Tengboche, at 3,860 m / 12,664 ft.

 Monks use masks to perform dances and prayers during festivals, as well as perform ceremonies.
-The people are singing in villages in their traditional attire, and the environment is festive and religious.
-Due to the fact that the dates of festivals are dependent on a lunar calendar, they vary annually.
+People are singing in villages in their traditional attire, and the atmosphere is festive and religious.
+Because festival dates depend on the lunar calendar, they vary annually.
 My Everest Trip (MET) will first verify local schedules before verifying timing.

 Even outside festival days, you will see prayer flags, chortens, and mani stones along the trail, especially between Namche Bazaar (3,440 m / 11,286 ft) and Everest Base Camp (5,364 m / 17,598 ft).